-A total of 250 points are available to be earned.
-200 points for lecture exams and a combined 50 points for Top Hat (see pg.
+A total of 250 points are available to be earned: 200 points for lecture exams and a combined 50 points for Top Hat (see pg.
 5).
-There will be no opportunities for extra credit.
 I may or may not adjust individual lecture exam scores.
 I will not adjust the overall course scores.
 Course grades will be determined from total point accumulation at the end of the semester.
 The following tables can be used to approximate your grade status throughout the term: